Computer and Network Security

 As she puts it, “ChartHop allows us to have an HRIS that does its job in terms of the data collection.
 It’s exciting to look something up in ChartHop and it’s so much easier to access and see the information.
 Honestly, I can’t imagine logging into our HRIS anymore to get data on employees.
 It’s the last resort for me at this point.”

-For 1Password, ChartHop’s intuitive data sheet and visualizations were just the beginning of how the people analytics platform would transform the company’s processes and how teams collaborate.
+For 1Password, ChartHop’s intuitive data sheet and visualizations were just the beginning of how the People Operations Platform would transform the company’s processes and how teams collaborate.

 With security as the foundation of everything they do, the 1Password People team knew it was time to break up with spreadsheets to bring their comp planning into a secure system.
 A process that once upon a time involved confidential information in multiple spreadsheets floating through emails and shared drives is now centralized in ChartHop.